(N.B. This post was first published in 2012 as part of a personal Lenten project to blog everyday. It has since been updated.)

 Fail him.
 Because the first lesson that a guy learns in law school is to laugh at failure.
 The second lesson he learns is to just keep going.
 So if you fail him, he’ll laugh at you (and perhaps himself), and then carry on.

 If you find a guy who reads law, keep him close.
 Because if you don’t, he’ll lose himself in his work.
 He’ll need you to call him to come home for dinner.
-He’ll need you to love him, to remind him that he does not really love his work.
+He’ll need you to love him, to remind him that he loves you more than his work.

 Or better yet, date a lawyer who reads.